 Johns Hopkins International Injury Research Unit Awarded $39.5 Million USAID Grant to Lead Global Initiative on Strengthening Health Systems for Rehabilitation

-Bloomberg School-based center will lead international consortium to address unmet need for rehabilitation across the lifespan in low- and middle-income countries
+Bloomberg School-based center will lead an international consortium to address the unmet need for rehabilitation across the lifespan in low- and middle-income countries

 The Johns Hopkins International Injury Research Unit at the Johns Hopkins Bloomberg School of Public Health has received a $39.5 million grant from the U.S. Agency for International Development (USAID) to strengthen rehabilitation services in low- and middle-income countries.
 The five-year grant is financed by USAID’s Leahy War Victims Fund, which focuses on increasing the availability of and access to quality sustainable services for victims of conflict, persons with disabilities, and other people who would benefit from these services in conflict-affected countries.

 The Johns Hopkins International Injury Research Unit, based in the Bloomberg School’s Department of International Health, will work with a consortium of global collaborators to strengthen health systems so that they can be responsive to rehabilitation needs across the lifespan.
 The program—known as Learning, Acting and Building for Rehabilitation in Health Systems (ReLAB-HS)—aims to improve the quality of life, functionality, and independence through simple interventions at the primary care level and the use of technology to bring rehabilitation closer to where affected individuals live.